15 Cleanest Foods on Grocery Store Shelves, According to an Expert

 Below, you'll see the produce items with the least amount of pesticides on grocery store shelves, ranked from the cleanest to the absolute cleanest.
 But first, here is the EWG's methodology for its Shopper's Guide to Pesticides in Produce.

 Methodology: The Shopper's Guide ranks pesticide contamination on 46 popular fruits and vegetables based on an analysis of more than 46,075 samples taken by the USDA and the FDA.
 Each year the USDA selects a subset of these fruits and vegetables to test, rather than testing each crop each year.
 To create this guide, EWG uses data from the most recent one-to-two-year sampling period for each food.
 Since the USDA doesn't test honeydew melon, EWG uses the FDA's pesticide monitoring data for this crop.
+Plus, don't miss these 22 Meals to Melt Belly Fat in 2022.

 This fruit has the rind to thank for keeping it safe from pesticides making their way through to the flesh.
 However, even though you're not eating the outside of the cantaloupe, it's still a good idea to rinse it—but not because out of fear of pesticide contamination.
 Instead, you could at the least, rinse the outside of the rind to help ensure that traces of foodborne pathogens (such as the ones that cause listeria) are washed away.
 Remember, piercing an unwashed melon with a knife could easily spread the pathogens from the outside to the inside.